pantheon-systems/decoupled-kit-js/web/docs/decoupled-kit-reposistory-overview.md

 #### [Next.js Drupal Starter](#next-drupal-starter)

-The [`next-drupal-starter`](https://github.com/pantheon-systems/next-drupal-starter) is a [Next.js](https://nextjs.org/docs) app which consumes data from Drupal with the [JSON:API](https://www.drupal.org/project/jsonapi) module, as well as some Pantheon managed modules \<Insert link to the modules docs below here when they're written \>, and uses Next's Server Side Rendering.
+The [`next-drupal-starter`](https://github.com/pantheon-systems/next-drupal-starter) is a [Next.js](https://nextjs.org/docs) app which consumes data from Drupal with the [JSON:API](https://www.drupal.org/project/jsonapi) module, as well as some Drupal modules managed by Pantheon (see [Drupal](#drupal) below for more information) and uses Next's Server Side Rendering.

 This starter implements:
 - [`nextjs-kit`](#nextjs-kit)